BharatSahAIyak/k8s/docs/local-cluster/README.md

 # Kind Cluster Setup

-By the end of this setup, you will be able to:
+**Assumptions:**
+All necessary files are in the same directory as the current _README.md_ and apply to the directory of any _README.md_ you're working in.

+**Outcomes:**
-* Access the _kong-gateway-proxy_ service from your local machine using a domain name configured with Caddy.
+1. Access the Kong Gateway interface from your local machine using a domain name configured with Caddy.
-* Synchronize secrets from Vault to your Kubernetes cluster, ensuring secure and efficient management of sensitive data.
+2. Synchronize secrets from Vault to your Kubernetes cluster, ensuring secure and efficient management of sensitive data.

 ### Creating the Virtual Machine (VM):
+Installing Virtualization Software:

-- _macOS_: Use [UTM](https://mac.getutm.app/) to create the VM.
+1. _macOS_: Use [UTM](https://mac.getutm.app/) to create the VM.
-- _Windows/Linux_: Use [Oracle VM VirtualBox](https://www.oracle.com/in/virtualization/technologies/vm/downloads/virtualbox-downloads.html) or another virtualization tool compatible with your OS.
+2. _Windows/Linux_: Use [Oracle VM VirtualBox](https://www.oracle.com/in/virtualization/technologies/vm/downloads/virtualbox-downloads.html) or another virtualization tool compatible with your OS.

+Preparing the Ubuntu VM with Network Connectivity:
 1. Download the Ubuntu Image: [Ubuntu 24.04 Live Server ARM64](https://cdimage.ubuntu.com/releases/24.04/release/ubuntu-24.04-live-server-arm64.iso).
 2. Configure the VM: Set up a Bridge network to allow the VM to communicate directly with your local network, enabling access to external services and devices.